 These are the most important and interesting times we’ve experienced in recruitment and people management.
 The pandemic has completely changed how many of us work, search for jobs and how staff are employed.
 Companies are rethinking their next steps and turning to technology to adjust to the new normal.
 A change in work has shown ways to save money and increase productivity.
-While enterprises like Goldman Sachs and JP Morgan want to get their employees back to offices full time ASAP, the majority of businesses are currently rethinking their working and hiring models.
+While enterprises like Goldman Sachs and JP Morgan want to get their employees back to offices full time ASAP, the majority of businesses are currently rethinking working and hiring models.

 The next step is an important one.
 People are a company’s most important financial investment: